idyoshin/hibernate4-java8/README.md

 This library is simple copy-paste port (with import fixes) of original hibernate-java8 module from Hibernate5 source base.

-Using this library will decrease switching cost to pure Hibernate5.
+Using this library will decrease switching cost to pure Hibernate5 in a future.
 Same code works well with Hibernate5 with hibernate-java8 module from it.

+Works well with Envers (JPA-Convertors are not working with Envers)

 Have been tested on Wildfly9.
-Works well with envers (despite of JPA-Convertors which are not working with it)

 ## Usage: